ababik/RemuteJS/README.md

 state = remute(state, x => x.foo.bar, "new value");
 ```
 RemuteJS exports `remute` function that accepts
-a) current state
+1. current state
-b) arrow function that is a navigation property pointing to the property you are going to change
+2. arrow function that is a navigation property pointing to the property you are going to change
-c) new value
+3. new value

 The result has updated references for all the objects involved in arrow function.
-The rest of references remain untouched.
+The rest of the references remain untouched.

 RemuteJS is written using TypeScript and by default is transpiled to ES6 but it works just fine being transpiled to ES5.